Utkarsh-Priyam/Neural-Networks/File Configuration README.txt

-Line 4: Starting LAMBDA value, LAMBDA change value, Minimum LAMBDA cap, Maximum LAMBDA cap -- A list of 4 space-separated doubles (in this order) -- Results guaranteed only if: Minimum LAMBDA cap < Starting LAMBDA value < Maximum LAMBDA cap Line 5: The Minimum Error Under Which the Network Can Declare Success -- Set this to 0 if you want to get rid of the minimum error success exit case Line 6: The Maximum Number of Iterations Before the Network Stops Training
+Line 4: Starting LAMBDA value, LAMBDA change value, Minimum LAMBDA cap, Maximum LAMBDA cap -- A list of 4 space-separated doubles (in this order) -- Results guaranteed only if: Minimum LAMBDA cap < Starting LAMBDA value < Maximum LAMBDA cap -- For an unbounded max LAMBDA, put in any negative value Line 5: The Minimum Error Under Which the Network Can Declare Success -- Set this to 0 if you want to get rid of the minimum error success exit case Line 6: The Maximum Number of Iterations Before the Network Stops Training